camunda/camunda-docs/docs/product-manuals/clients/cli-client/index.md

 ```

 ```
-zbctl is command line interface designed to create and read resources inside zeebe broker.
+zbctl is command line interface designed to create and read resources inside Zeebe broker.
-It is designed for regular maintenance jobs such as:
+It is designed for regular maintenance jobs, such as:
-        * deploying processes,
+        * Deploying processes
-        * creating jobs and process instances
+        * Creating jobs and process instances
-        * activating, completing or failing jobs
+        * Activating, completing, or failing jobs
-        * update variables and retries
+        * Updating variables and retries
-        * view cluster status
+        * Viewing cluster status

 Usage:
   zbctl [command]